Aadil101/viscosity-data-analysis/README.md

 ### Part (f)

--   You want to quantify the contribution of regressors Educ,NOX,SO2 together to the model.
+-   You want to quantify the contribution of regressors Educ, NOX, SO2 together to the model.
 Choose *α* = 0.01.
-Using F test (the partial F test given in equation 3.35) comment on this contribution to the model.
+Using F-test (the partial F-test given in equation 3.35) comment on this contribution to the model.
 (Note the different *α* value).

 ``` r
 reg_reduced = lm(y~x1+x3, data = mort_data)